|Further Reading||The 3 Biggest Medieval Kingdoms In Europe|

 As such, the question of how fast a medieval army could march was instead a question of how fast the baggage train could move.
 This was the major limiting factor of medieval armies.

 Composition Of A Medieval Army Affecting How Fast It Can Move

-During the late medieval era armies would start to become more professional.
+During the late medieval era, armies would start to become more professional.
 A medieval army of professionally trained soldiers might be able to march up to 20 miles a day before needing rest.
-However, this pace would only be sustainable for a couple days before the army would return to a normal 15 miles a day.
+However, this pace would only be sustainable for a couple of days before the army would return to a normal 15 miles a day.

-However this same Mongol army would slow down to a normal pace when entering into foreign territory.
+However, this same Mongol army would slow down to a normal pace when entering foreign territory.
 In March of 1242 the grandson of Genghis Khan, Kadan, lost control of his baggage supply train while in Croatia and had to execute several of his Hungarian prisoners just to keep supplies from running out.

 As such the composition of a medieval army drastically affected how fast it could move.
 An army of mounted Mongol warriors could easily cover 30-50 miles a day in their own territory, while an army of peasants in a foreign land might only cover 5-10 miles a day.